mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/README.md

 - Navigate to the Document Search UI.
 - Upload documents, ask questions, and receive answers based on the document content.

-## Contributing
-We welcome contributions to improve these applications.
-Please refer to our contributing guidelines for more information.

-## License
-Both applications in this repository are licensed under the MIT License - see the LICENSE file in each application's directory for details.